 Executive Summary

-Technical Information is a key intellectual property that should be managed efficiently and effectively throughout the enterprise.
-Exploring technical information is becoming just as much a part of a customer’s pre-sales activity as it is post-sales.
-No longer limited to the “technical publications” function, the technical details of how products are selected, installed, operated and serviced are pervasive in Marketing, Training, and Service functions within the enterprise.
+Technical information is a key intellectual property.
+We must manage it efficiently and effectively throughout the enterprise.
+Customers now explore technical information as much during pre-sales as they do post-sales.
+This information is no longer limited to the “technical publications” function.
+Instead, technical details about how products are selected, installed, operated, and serviced are pervasive.
+They appear in Marketing, Training, and Service functions within the enterprise.

-Organizations can realize significant improvements in time-to-market, development costs, support costs, and customer satisfaction by utilizing structured content and de-constructing information silos that lead to a single source of truth for technical information that is created once and used in multiple functions.
+Organizations can significantly improve time-to-market, development costs, support costs, and customer satisfaction.
+They achieve this by using structured content.
+Furthermore, they deconstruct information silos.
+This leads to a single source of truth for technical information.
+This information is created once and then used in multiple functions.

 Introduction

 Perspective is an interesting thing.
-A moon that seems so large rising above the horizon is just a small disk once high in the night sky.
-We all have our perspective or paradigm of the business world around us.
-In the technical organization this is perhaps best personified by the Technical Publications department.
+A moon that seems so large rising above the horizon becomes just a small disk once high in the night sky.
+We all have our own perspective or paradigm of the business world around us.
+In the technical organization, the Technical Publications department perhaps best personifies this.

-To management, the Tech Pubs department has historically been viewed as a backwater cost center that was a necessary aspect of the business to fulfill delivery obligations informing customers how to install, operate, and/or maintain the equipment they purchased.
-As a cost center, investments are thoroughly scrutinized and kept to a bare minimum.
-Other departments hardly knew of their existence and operated in almost complete autonomy from the bunch of word geeks endlessly obsessed with manuals.
-Tech writers also took on a victim mentality where the demands were invariably too high, the funding always too low and the timelines impossibly tight.
-While Engineering is typically seen as the source of product knowledge, the connection between Engineering and Tech Pubs is rarely integrated or automated.
+Historically, management viewed the Tech Pubs department as a backwater cost center.
+It served as necessary business aspect to fulfill delivery obligations.
+They informed customers how to install, operate, and/or maintain purchased equipment.
+As a cost center, they thoroughly scrutinized investments and kept them to a bare minimum.
+Other departments hardly knew of their existence.
+They operated in almost complete autonomy from the “word geeks” endlessly obsessed with manuals.
+Tech writers also often adopted a victim mentality.
+Demands were invariably too high, funding always too low, and timelines impossibly tight.
+While Engineering typically provides product knowledge, they rarely integrate or automate the connection between Engineering and Tech Pubs.

-This White Paper is not about Technical Publications.
-It is about technical information and how it flows throughout the organization and the impact of technical information on customer behavior.
-We’ll discuss what we see as the invisible crossroads that many companies are at with regard to their growth and profitability – crossroads that they may not even be aware of.
+This White Paper does not focus on Technical Publications.
+Instead, it focuses on technical information.
+It explores how this information flows throughout the organization.
+It also examines the impact of technical information on customer behavior.
+We will discuss what we see as the invisible crossroads many companies face regarding their growth and profitability.
+Many may not even be aware of these crossroads.

-We already have the technology and knowledge to manage and optimize technical information and its flows — your key intellectual properties — in order to: a) fuel increased revenue through improved customer satisfaction, and b) to decrease costs by finding operational efficiencies.
-The technology is no longer a bleeding edge and has a track record.
-The stumbling block is in recognizing that information flows are worthy of being managed, and that managed information flows are a competitive distinction for you.
-In this White Paper, we’ll show why and how.
+We already possess the technology and knowledge to manage and optimize technical information and its flows.
+These are your key intellectual properties.
+We can use them to: a) fuel increased revenue through improved customer satisfaction, and b) decrease costs by finding operational efficiencies.
+The technology is no longer bleeding edge; it has a proven track record.
+The stumbling block, however, is recognizing that information flows deserve management.
+Managed information flows offer a competitive distinction for you.
+In this White Paper, we will show you why and how.

-To gain perspective of where you’re going it’s important to understand where you started.
-And for technical information – the one constant has been the source: Engineering.
-Whether drawings, documents or memos, the key intellectual property of the organization typically starts in Engineering.
+To gain perspective on your future direction, you must understand your starting point.
+For technical information, the one constant has always been its source: Engineering.
+Whether drawings, documents, or memos, the organization’s key intellectual property typically originates in Engineering.

 A New Era

-In the pre-word processing era, manuals were created with typewriters and graphics were pasted to the page, resulting in a very time-consuming process.
-Other departments such as Training, Marketing and Service had similar challenges; primarily interpreting Engineering materials and repurposing them to meet their departmental goals.
+In the pre-word processing era, typewriters created manuals.
+They pasted Graphics onto the page.
+This resulted in a very time-consuming process.
+Other departments, such as Training, Marketing, and Service, faced similar challenges.
+They primarily interpreted Engineering materials and repurposed them to meet their departmental goals.

 This process also created a major challenge when it was time to update and deliver revised information.

-The advent of word processors ushered in a slightly better environment in that content could be manually moved through a ‘copy and paste’ process that eliminated re-typing information.
+The advent of word processors brought a slightly better environment.
+Content could be manually moved through a ‘copy and paste’ process.
+This eliminated re-typing information.

-This paradigm resulted in each department having their own content silo that was disconnected from the source (Engineering) information and related departments using the same source information.
-The result was a dysfunctional organization with mostly accurate information that operated with built-in inefficiencies.
+However, this paradigm resulted in each department having its own content silo.
+These silos were disconnected from the source (Engineering) information.
+They were also disconnected from related departments using the same source information.
+The result was a dysfunctional organization.
+It operated with mostly accurate information but suffered from built-in inefficiencies.

-As the business world migrated to personal computers and the internet brought a new and faster way to access information, it became clear that the way technical information was curated had to change.
-The response was Adobe’s PDF™ file format which presented content in a manner independent of application software, hardware, and operating systems.
-Today, it is showing its age and has limitations that are solved by other technologies.
+As the business world migrated to personal computers, the internet brought a new and faster way to access information.
+It became clear that the way we curated technical information had to change.
+Adobe’s PDF™ file format was the response.
+It presented content independently of application software, hardware, and operating systems.
+Today, however, it shows its age and has limitations.
+Other technologies now solve these issues.

-This means that technical information is now part of the marketing portfolio as prospects engage in pre-sales due diligence.
+This means technical information is now part of the marketing portfolio.
+Prospects engage in pre-sales due diligence.

-The Information Age of the last twenty years has put a significant strain on the technical information paradigm.
-In a 2017 survey conducted by Lightspeed, 53% of global respondents reported that they use technical product information to learn more about a product before they buy it.
-This means that technical information is now part of the marketing portfolio as prospects engage in pre-sales due diligence.
-Inclusion of the technical information is often required to ship the finished product.
-Training and Service require the most current information to correctly execute their missions.
-Products are becoming more complex and development cycles are typically compressed in an effort to shrink time to market.
-Organizations are pursuing global markets where customers expect to see content in their language.
+The Information Age of the last twenty years has significantly strained the technical information paradigm.
+A 2017 Lightspeed survey reported that 53% of global respondents use technical product information to learn about a product before buying it.
+This means technical information is now part of the marketing portfolio.
+Prospects engage in pre-sales due diligence.
+Often, inclusion of technical information is required to ship the finished product.
+Training and Service need the most current information to correctly execute their missions.
+Products are becoming more complex.
+Development cycles are typically compressed to shrink time to market.
+Organizations are pursuing global markets.
+Customers expect to see content in their language.

-This means that the technical information associated with a product or service is not only harder to create on time, but is pervasive throughout the organization.
+Consequently, the technical information associated with a product or service is not only harder to create on time, but it is also pervasive throughout the organization.
 The old way of manually creating and managing technical information no longer works.

 A Changing World

-We think of the 1990s as an era of digitization, when processes and work products were developed using discrete, analog means.
+We think of the 1990s as an era of digitization.
+Processes and work products were developed using discrete, analog means.
 Marketing pieces (posters, flyers, position papers) were conceived by hand and developed at a printer.
-Technical Publications departments moved from typewriters to computers; Service and Training created documentation based on product specifications, notes, and materials developed elsewhere.
+Technical Publications departments moved from typewriters to computers.
+Service and Training created documentation based on product specifications, notes, and materials developed elsewhere.

-Today, organizations like Marketing, Service and Training might all develop their own materials online —but the files are not named, managed, or reside in mutually available repositories.
-This is revealed on company websites, where customers must guess at a corporate organization chart to find information they need.
-Once found, they have no way of knowing if any piece of information is the most relevant or if they’ve found everything they need.
-Buyers find company websites to be as important as search engines when looking for trustworthy product information.
+Today, organizations like Marketing, Service, and Training might all develop their own materials online.
+However, the files are often not named, managed, or stored in mutually available repositories.
+This becomes evident on company websites.
+Customers must guess at a corporate organization chart to find the information they need.
+Once found, they have no way of knowing if any piece of information is the most relevant.
+They also cannot tell if they have found everything they need.
+Buyers find company websites as important as search engines when looking for trustworthy product information.

-Forward-thinking companies recognize the waste of having multiple repositories, unstructured content, and unassociated workflows to develop and maintain disparate information products.
-They also understand that customer satisfaction with their products, website, and service is under constant strain to improve.
+Forward-thinking companies recognize the waste of multiple repositories, unstructured content, and unassociated workflows.
+These lead to developing and maintaining disparate information products.
+They also understand that customer satisfaction with their products, website, and service is under constant pressure to improve.

-Addressing these problems is no longer bleeding-edge technology.
-Standards-based automation and management models exist and are used so that computers can do what they do best: automate and streamline tasks to facilitate and simplify the management of one of the most important assets to any organization: the information it creates.
+Addressing these problems no longer requires bleeding-edge technology.
+Standards-based automation and management models exist and are in use.
+Computers can therefore do what they do best: automate and streamline tasks.
+This facilitates and simplifies the management of one of the most important assets to any organization: the information it creates.

 Technical Information is the Blood

-If Engineering is the ‘brain’ of the organization that offers a ‘technical’ product or service, the technical information associated with that product or service is the blood.
-Whether it be used in Marketing, Sales, Service, Training or ‘Tech Pubs’ – technical information is critical intellectual property that is worthy of being both nurtured and managed.
+If Engineering is the ‘brain’ of an organization offering a ‘technical’ product or service, then the technical information associated with that product or service is its blood.
+Whether used in Marketing, Sales, Service, Training, or ‘Tech Pubs,’ technical information is critical intellectual property.
+We should both nurture and manage it.

 The flow of technical information through the organization is illustrated in the following diagram: